Flexor tendon injury is among the most common cases represent to the Emergency Room, and it’s usually due to volar lacerations.

 - Minimal gapping at the repair site,

 - Sufficient strength throughout healing to permit application of early motion stress to the tendon.

-- Most surgeons find that the braided polyester sutures (Ticron, Fiberwire, Mersilene) provide:
+Most surgeons find that the braided polyester sutures (Ticron, Fiberwire, Mersilene)in the treatment of flexor tendon injury provide:

 Flexor Tendon repair types: